votingworks/vxsuite/apps/bmd/README.md

 ## Live Demo

-The `master` branch of this repo is auto-deployed to:
+The `main` branch of this repo is auto-deployed to:

 - <https://bmd.votingworks.app>